ARF-Plus: Controlling Perceptual Factors in Artistic Radiance Fields for 3D Scene Stylization: Methodology

 \subsection{Scale Control}

-Stroke sizes and pattern shapes in drawing refer to two fundamental aspects of mark-making and line creation within an artistic composition.
-Stroke sizes pertain to the thickness or width of lines, brushstrokes, or marks used in a drawing, as shown in Figure \ref{fig:scale_control_both_new} (a).
-Pattern shapes involve the specific forms, designs, or arrangements of strokes or marks that are repeated or used consistently within the artwork, as shown in Figure \ref{fig:scale_control_both_new} (b).
 Artists have their own way of arranging strokes of different sizes and shape patterns, which reflects unique artistic ``styles".
-For instance, Pablo Picasso favored simple shapes and a limited color palette when painting objects, people, and landscapes, whereas Claude Monet employed small, playful brush strokes to create his impressionist works.
-It is worth noting that, in some cases, the stroke and pattern sizes of the original style image may not be appropriate for the 3D scene after the style transfer has been performed, due to the differences (e.g. in size) between the depicted content in the style image and the 3D scene.
-Therefore, adjusting the pattern scale to match the 3D scene becomes an issue that requires attention.
+For instance, Pablo Picasso favored simple shapes and a limited color palette when painting, whereas Claude Monet employed small, playful brush strokes to create his impressionist works.
+In certain instances, the stroke and pattern sizes from the original style image may not suit the 3D scene after style transfer.
+This is due to the differences (e.g. in size) between the style image content and the 3D scene.
+Adjusting the pattern scale for the 3D scene is vital for enhancing aesthetic appeal.